 The Wondering Dreamer’s top things to do on Bermuda

-Published on Tuesday, February 28th, 2017 by Tristan RalstonTags: Bermuda, The Wondering Dreamer
+Published on Tuesday, February 28th, 2017 by Tristan RalstonTags: Bermuda, Bermuda Activities, Bermuda Attractions, Bermuda Beaches, Bermuda Hotel, Bermuda Map, Bermuda Resorts, Bermuda Restaurants, Bermuda Vacations, Bermuda Weather, The Wondering Dreamer

 Planning a vacation to Bermuda?
 You’re in luck as today one of our favourite travel bloggers (and Bermuda resident), Jess Meyrick AKA The Wondering Dreamer, shares her top things to do on Bermuda…

 Having recently moved to officially ‘bloggers paradise’, I have since been trying to explore everywhere possible on this magical Island – and, as it’s only 22 miles in length and about a mile across, I don’t think it’ll be hard to achieve.
 However, I would like to share my favourite places and tips with you so far.